PyTables/PyTables/doc/source/usersguide/tutorials.rst

 ------------

 ..
 [1] Appending data to arrays is also supported, but you need to
-       create special objects called EArray (see :ref:`EArrayClassDescr` for more info).
+       create special objects called EArray (see :class:`EArray` for more info).

 ..
 [2] Note that you can append not only scalar values to tables,